UCR-Robotics/ee144/docs/lab1.rst

 #.
 Grading rubric:

    - \+ 20%  Have the ROS workspace and the ROS package ready.
-   - \+ 30%  Launch a Turtlebot robot in Gazebo and demo to me how you play with it.
+   - \+ 30%  Launch a Turtlebot robot in Gazebo and demo to TAs how you play with it.
-   - \+ 30%  Launch a ReactorX 150 robot arm in Gazebo and demo to me how you play with it.
+   - \+ 30%  Launch a ReactorX 150 robot arm in Gazebo and demo to TAs how you play with it.
    - \+ 20%  Write down what you have learned, your findings and thoughts in lab report.
    - \- 15%  Penalty applies for each late day (up to two days).